Got skinny wrists? Don't worry, you can still wear a diver. Here are some great dive watches for small wrists.

 The Hydroconquest can be had for roughly $800 (or less) on places like Jomashop.

 It's still a lot of money for most men, but remember that the dive watch is the most versatile watch of them all from a style point of view.

 And a quality dive watch will likely last you a lifetime.

-Do you own a dive watch?
-Would you buy one?
+Which is your favorite?
+Do you own any of these?
 Let me know in the comments below!